Game of arrivals at a two queue network with heterogeneous customer routes: Preliminaries

 If the arrival profile $A(\cdot)$ is absolutely continuous, by (\ref{eq_queue_len_proc}) and (\ref{eq_waiting_time_proc}), the departure time as a function of time $t$ will be: $\tau(t)=\frac{A(t)}{\mu}+\sup_{s\in[0,t]}\max\left\{0,s-\frac{A(s)}{\mu}\right\}$.
 Whenever $Q(t)>0$, the term $\sup_{s\in[0,u]}\max\{\mu s-A(s),0\}$ is independent of the choice of $u\in[t-\delta,t+\delta]$ for $\delta>0$ and sufficiently small, and when $t<0$, $\tau_1(t)=\frac{A(t)}{\mu}$.
 If $A(\cdot)$ is absolutely continuous, its derivative $A^\prime(\cdot)$ will exist a.e.
 As a result,

 The above observation will be useful in our analysis of HDS and HAS in the later sections. \begin{definition} We say the queue is \emph{engaged} at time $t$ if $t$ lies in the closure of the set $\{s~\vert~Q(s)>0\}$. \end{definition} By (\ref{eq:derv_of_tau}), after the queue starts serving, users depart at rate $\mu$ whenever the queue is engaged.
-We introduce the following notation: \begin{itemize} \item $A_i(t)$ be the total mass of customers of both the groups who have arrived at queue $i=1,2$ till time $t$ (Note that while $F_i$ denotes arrival profile corresponding to user class $i$, $A_i$ denotes overall arrival profile to queue $i$.).
+We introduce the following notation:

+\begin{enumerate}[leftmargin=*] \item $A_i(t)$ be the total mass of customers of both the groups who have arrived at queue $i=1,2$ till time $t$ (note that while $F^{(j)}(\cdot)$ denotes arrival profile corresponding to users of class $j$, $A_i(\cdot)$ denotes overall arrival profile to queue $i$).

-\item $Q_i(t)$ and $W_i(t)$ be the length of the waiting queue, and the waiting time that a customer arriving in queue $i$ at time $t$ will observe.
-Let $\tau_i(t)$ denote the time that customer will depart the system.
+\item $Q_i(t)$ and $W_i(t)$ be the length of the waiting queue, and the waiting time that a user arriving in queue $i$ at time $t$ will observe.
+Let $\tau_i(t)$ denote the time that user will depart the system.